pshahid/irator/readme.md

 This is designed to work with Sage, which means it is meant to work inside the Twisted event loop, which of course means it uses Deferreds and callbacks.
 Yay?
 Well...anyways...

+There's also a class that doesn't require Twisted in the works...

 Usage
 -----